kwquan/CarPark/README.md

 ![alt text](https://github.com/kwquan/CarPark/blob/main/looker_2.png) <br>
 One can examine the prediction_errors[See above] <br>
-The above example shows that 'MARITIME SQUARED D OFF STREET' has the least error[for those Development displayed]
+The above example shows that 'MARITIME SQUARE D OFF STREET' has the least error[for those Development displayed]